pingbird/llama/stdlib.md

-tSetFirst t v // sets the first value of a pair to v (t) tSecond // gets the second value of a pair tSetSecond t v // sets the second value of a pair to v tVararg i f ... // reads a variable number of arguments to a vector and return f(v) tTuple i ... // makes a tuple with i length
+tSetFirst t v // sets the first value of a pair to v (t) tSecond // gets the second value of a pair tSetSecond t v // sets the second value of a pair to v tVararg i f ... // reads a variable number of arguments to a vector and returns f(v) tTuple i ... // makes a tuple with i length
 (t) (tGet i p) // gets the value at p from a tuple with i length tSet t i n v // sets t[n] of tuple length i to v